iti-ict/wakamiti/plugins/db-wakamiti-plugin/docs/en.md

     ignoreSheetPattern: //.*
 ```

----
+<br /><br />

 ### `database.nullSymbol`
 Sets literal used to handle a specific cell value as the SQL `NULL` element.
 It is used in any data source like CSV, XLS,
 and in-line tables.

 Default value is `<null>`.